audreygwhang-del/website3/README.md

 - Fonts load from Google Fonts and the chart library from a CDN — both need an internet connection to render (fine for a hosted site, just means it won't look right opened with no wifi).
-- The pendulum demo and lab chart are plain canvas/Chart.js — no build tools, frameworks, or npm install needed.
+- The lab chart is plain Chart.js — no build tools, frameworks, or npm install needed.